In this Slimming World blog we follow mum of two and food director, Jen Bedloe, on her Slimming World journey.

 I will be back at Group on Saturday to see how well I’ve done.
 Good or bad I’m going to have to get back on plan to reach that target.

 I work from home so a trip up to London to try all the new Slimming World products was a lovely day out of my ‘office’.
 Also, a press launch where all the food is ‘free’ is pretty rare!
 I’m getting an online Iceland order booked in to stock up on the gorgeous sauces and meals.

-This tasty fish supper cheered up a miserable Monday.
+This tasty Slimming World cod provencal cheered up a miserable Monday.
 DH loves the meals I cook on Slimming World.
 I often just sling a little butter through his veg or oil on his pasta so he doesn’t feel too lean.

 Have you tried Heck chicken sausages?
 At 1/2 Syn each they’re a brilliant way to keep your dinners really low.
 They have two new flavours coming out soon.
 The Smoky Paprika Chicken flavour (340g/10 sausages per pack, £2.89 from Tesco and Asda) were full of flavour and tasty cold, too.
 Try them in pasta sauce.

 TIP: I cooked mine on the tray with spray oil, but next time I’ll put them on a sheet on nonstick baking paper, as they did stick a little (great if you like a crunch, though!).

 Watching the Bake Off is terrible when you’re on plan… all the family wants is homemade cakes.
 I had to stash this plum blondie in the freezer to stop me eating it!